djordjevic-milan/sample-task/README.md

 > Before deployment of helm charts it's recommended to remove k8s deployment first.
 Release names are different, but it's better to have nice clean deployment.

 > [!NOTE]
-> Templates are created manually just for application and ingress.
-DB and network policies and ingres needs to be deployed via k8s manifests.
+> Custom helm templates are created manually just for application and ingress.
+DB and network policies needs to be deployed via k8s manifests.

-In order for helm deployment to work __release name must be `react-app`__.
-Because of different app name, basic network policies are also different.
+In order for basic network policies to work __release name must be `react-app`__, otherwise we should adapt k8s manifest for policies.

+> [!TIP]
+> This can be solved by adding one more label to pods dedicated for network polices.
+In that case we have to update Helm chart.
+Also we can include network policeis into helm chart and deploy it with application.
+Combination of this two solutions is the best option for solving this issue.

 Now we can deploy app with ArgoCD or `helm upgrade --install react-app . -f values.yaml -n react-app`